 We were at a crossroads in The Subway.
 We could either try to climb out without the trail, or stay within our comfort zone and re-trace our steps.
 I was not comforted by either option…

 Memories of a day I took a journey outside my comfort zone washed over me while I scrolled through my Instagram feed.
 A friend had shared a photo from his recent trip to Utah.
-I was transported by the memory of the day I hiked The Subway in the back country of Zion National Park.
+I was transported by the memory of the day I hiked The Subway in the back country of Zion National Park with my friend Beth.

-The Subway is a canyon that typically requires an advance wilderness permit.
+The Subway is a canyon that requires an advance wilderness permit.
 I had never heard or seen anything about it until a print on display in the lobby of the Zion Park Lodge had me all agog.
-Upon learning that they gave out any unreserved passes the afternoon before, my travel companion and I canceled another hike and lined up at the appointed time.
+Upon learning that they gave out any unreserved passes the afternoon before, Beth and I canceled another hike and lined up at the appointed time.
 We were among six people who were granted passes for the next day.

 The hike to the Subway begins with a 400 foot zigzag descent into the canyon, ending at the stream bed of the Left Fork of North Creek.
 One you arrive at the stream bed, the hike up into the canyon begins.